 - Safety assessment of probiotics for human use.
 Sanders M, Akkermans L et al 2010 Gut Microbes, 1 (3) pp 164-185.

 - Probiotics: From Bench to Market.
 Annals of the New York Academy of Sciences (2010) Klein M, Sanders M, Duong T DOI: 10.1111/j.1749-6632.2010.05839.x

-- Guide to designing, conducting, publishing and communicating results of clinical studies involving probiotic applications in human participants.
+- Guide to designing, conducting, studies involving probiotics.
 (2010) Gut Microbes Shane A, Michael D. Cabana M et al, Vol 1 (4) pp 243-253.

 - Food Formats for Effective Delivery of Probiotics.
 Annual Review of Food Science and Technology.
 2009 Saunders M and Marco M. Vol. 1: 65-85.

 - How Do We Know When Something Called “Probiotic” Is Really a Probiotic?
 A Guideline for Consumers and Health Care Professionals (2009).

 - Saunders M: Probiotics: Their potential benefit to human health.
 J of the council for ag science and tech 2011 Oct 2011.